-The 2015 WA State Energy Code (WSEC) section 18.104.22.168 requires that ducts be tested in homes which replace any of the following equipment:
+The 2018 WA State Energy Code (WSEC) section 18.104.22.168 requires that ducts be tested in homes that replace any of the following equipment:

 The ducts must be tested in accordance with the requirements of RC-33 for total leakage.
 An affidavit must be completed by a qualified technician approved by the state, which must be submitted to the code official.

-Pacific Northwest Inspections Group employees are certified to perform duct testing to the RC-33 standard and has extensive qualifications and experience with duct testing in residential homes and commercial buildings.
+Pacific Northwest Inspections Group employees are certified to perform duct testing to the RC-33 standard and have extensive qualifications and experience with duct testing in residential homes and commercial buildings.